 Getting to Georgetown

 Metrorail doesn’t go to Georgetown, and although Metro buses do (nos.
-31, 32, 36, 38B, D1, D2, D3, D5, D6, and G2), the public transportation I’d recommend is that provided by the D.C.
-Circulator bus, which travels two Georgetown routes: one that runs between the Rosslyn, Virginia and Dupont Circle Metro stations, stopping at designated points in Georgetown along the way, and a second one that runs between Georgetown and Union Station.
-The buses come by every 10 minutes from 6am to midnight Monday to Thursday; 6am to 3am Friday; 7am to 3am Saturday; and 7am to midnight Sunday.
-One-way fares cost $1, or 50¢ with a SmarTrip card.
+30, 31, 32, 33, 36, 38B, D1, D2, D5, D6, and G2), the public transportation I’d recommend is the DC Circulator bus, which travels two Georgetown routes: one that runs between the Rosslyn, VA, and Dupont Circle Metro stations, stopping at designated points in Georgetown along the way, and a second one that runs between Georgetown and Union Station.
+The buses come every 10 minutes from 6am to midnight Monday to Thursday; 6am to 3am Friday; 7am to 3am Saturday; and 7am to midnight Sunday.
+One-way fares cost $1.

 Getting to the Atlas District

-The Transit Authority is also working to improve design elements and placement of bus stop signs.
+The Transit Authority is also working to improve placement of bus stop signs.
 For now, look for red, white, and blue signs that tell you which buses stop at that location.
-Eventually, signage should tell you the routes and schedules for the buses that stop there.
+Eventually, signage should tell you the routes and schedules.
 In the meantime, the Transit Authority has inaugurated electronic NEXT BUS signs at some bus stops that post real-time arrival information and alerts.
-You can also find out when the next bus is due to arrive.
-You simply call Metro’s main number, tel 202/637-7000, and then type in the seven-digit bus stop identifier that's posted on the bus stop sign to find out when the next bus is expected to arrive.
+You can also find out when the next bus is due to arrive at www.wmata.com (click on the NEXT BUS popup box on your screen and enter intersection, bus route no., or bus stop code).

-Base fare in the District, using a SmarTrip card, is $1.60, or $3.65 for the faster express buses, which make fewer stops.
-If you pay with cash, the base fare is $1.80, or $4 for the express bus.
+Base fare in the District, using a SmarTrip card, is $2, or $4.25 for the faster express buses, which make fewer stops.
 There may be additional charges for travel into the Maryland and Virginia suburbs.
 Bus drivers are not equipped to make change, so if you have not purchased a SmarTrip card or a pass, be sure to carry exact change.

-If you’ll be in Washington for a while and plan to use the buses a lot, consider buying a 1-week pass ($16), which must be loaded onto a SmarTrip card.
+If you’ll be in Washington for a while and plan to use the buses a lot, buy a 1-week pass ($17.50), which loads onto a SmarTrip card.

 Meet D.C.’s fantastic supplemental bus system.
-It’s efficient, inexpensive, and convenient, traveling five circumscribed routes in the city.
-These red-and-gray busses travel:
+It’s efficient, inexpensive, and convenient, traveling six routes in the city.
+These red-and-gray buses travel:

-* A second Georgetown route that travels between the Rosslyn Metro station in Virginia and the Dupont Circle Metro station in the District, via Georgetown (Mon–Thurs 6am–midnight; Fri 6am–3am; Sat 7am–3am; Sun 7am–midnight).
+- The Rosslyn to Dupont Circle route (RSDP) that travels between the Rosslyn Metro station in Virginia and the Dupont Circle Metro station in the District, via Georgetown (Mon–Thurs 6am–midnight; Fri 6am–3am; Sat 7am–3am; Sun 7am–midnight).

 Buses stop at designated points on their routes (look for the distinctive red-and-gold sign, often topping a regular Metro bus stop sign) every 10 minutes.
-The fare at all times is $1, and you can order passes online at www.commuterdirect.com, or pay upon boarding with the exact fare or the use of a SmarTrip Metro card, or with a D.C.
-Circulator pass purchased at a street meter near the bus stop.
+The fare is $1, and you can order passes online at www.commuterdirect.com, or pay upon boarding with the exact fare or use a SmarTrip Metro card.
 For easy and fast transportation in the busiest parts of town, you can’t beat it.
-Call tel 202/962-1423 or go to www.dccirculator.com or call tel.
+Go to www.dccirculator.com or call tel.
 202/671-2020.

 If you must drive, be aware that traffic is always thick during the week, parking spaces are hard to find, and parking lots are ruinously expensive.
-You can expect to pay overnight rates of $25 to $50 at hotels, hourly rates starting at $8 at downtown parking lots and garages, and flat rates starting at $20 in the most popular parts of town, such as Georgetown and in the Penn Quarter when there is an event at the Verizon Center.
-If you’re hoping to snag one of the 17,000 metered parking spaces on the street, you may or may not be happy to know that the D.C. government makes it as easy as possible for you to pay for that spot: Although the city still has many traditional parking meters that take coins, all 17,000 on-street metered spaces now allow you to use your cell phone to pay for parking.
-Sign up online at www.parkmobile.com to register your license plate number and credit card or debit card number.
-Once you arrive in D.C. and park on a street that requires payment for parking, you simply call the phone number marked on the meter or nearby kiosk and follow the prompts to enter the location ID marked on the meter and the amount of time you’re paying for.
-Some kiosks allow you to use cash or a credit card to pay for parking time, in which case you print a receipt and place it against the windshield inside your car, so that it’s visible to the officer checking on expired parking coverage.
+You can expect to pay overnight rates of $25 to $60 at hotels, hourly rates starting at $8 at downtown parking lots and garages, and flat rates starting at $20 in the most popular parts of town, such as Georgetown and in the Penn Quarter.
+If you’re hoping to snag one of the 17,000 metered parking spaces on the street, you can expect to pay a minimum of $2.30 per hour by coin, credit or debit card, or smartphone.
+To use your smartphone, you must first sign up online at www.parkmobile.com, or download the app, to register your license plate number and credit card or debit card number.
+Once you arrive in D.C. and park on a street that requires payment for parking, you simply call the phone number marked on the meter or nearby kiosk (or use the app), and follow the prompts to enter the location ID marked on the meter and the amount of time you’re paying for.
+If your parking space has neither meter nor Parkmobile number to call, pay for parking at the nearby kiosk, print a receipt, and place it against the windshield.

 D.C.’s traffic circles can be confusing to navigate.
 The law states that traffic already in the circle has the right of way, but you can’t always depend on drivers to obey that law.
 You also need to be aware of rush hour rules: Sections of certain streets in Washington become one-way during rush hour: Rock Creek Parkway, Canal Road, and 17th Street NW are three examples.
 Other streets change the direction of some of their traffic lanes during rush hour.
 Connecticut Avenue NW is the main one: In the morning, traffic in four of its six lanes travels south to downtown, and in late afternoon/early evening, downtown traffic in four of its six lanes heads north; between the hours of 9am and 3:30pm, traffic in both directions keeps to the normally correct side of the yellow line.
 Lit-up traffic signs alert you to what’s going on, but pay attention.
 Unless a sign is posted prohibiting it, a right-on-red law is in effect.

-Thanks to a robust bike-share program (Capital BikeShare, www.capitalbikeshare.com, tel 877/430-2453, is the nation’s largest, with more than 2,500 bikes and close to 300 bike stations), Washington, D.C. is increasingly a city where locals themselves get around by bike.
+Thanks to the city's robust bike-share program (Capital BikeShare, www.capitalbikeshare.com, tel.
+877/430-2453, is the nation’s largest, with more than 4,300 bikes and 500 bike stations), Washington, D.C., is increasingly a city where locals themselves get around by bike.
 The flat terrain of the National Mall and many neighborhoods make the city conducive to two wheels.
-Fifty-seven miles of bike lanes throughout D.C., and bike paths through Rock Creek Park, the C&O Canal in Georgetown, along the waterfront via the Anacostia Riverwalk Trail, and around the National Mall encourage the practice, too.
+Over 100 marked bike lanes throughout D.C., and bike paths through Rock Creek Park, the C&O Canal in Georgetown, along the waterfront via the Anacostia Riverwalk Trail, and around the National Mall encourage cyclists.
 Interested?
-Visit the www.godcgo.com website and click on the “Bicycling” link under “Ways to Get Around” for more information and to download a map that shows bike lanes and Capital Bikeshare stations, which are all over, including at the National Mall and in Georgetown.
-The Capital BikeShare program might be a better option economically for members who use the bikes for short commutes, but be sure to consider that option, along with traditional bike rental companies, which are also plentiful.
+Visit www.godcgo.com and click on the “Transportation Options” link under “Commuter” to download a map that shows bike lanes and Capital BikeShare stations, which are all over.
+The Capital BikeShare program might be a better option economically for members who use the bikes for short commutes, but be sure to consider that option, along with traditional bike-rental companies, which are also plentiful.